Skip to main content

 metadata:

-name: injector-for-hello-world
+name: spring-petclinic-injector

 namespace: default